OpenLiberty/docs/README.md

 To write and publish content in Open Liberty docs, you work with only the following three branches:
 * `draft`+
  The branch where new content and updates to existing content is initially delivered so that the docs team can review it.
-All content updates stay in this branch until they are targeted to publish in the next release.
+All content updates stay in this branch until they're targeted to publish in the next release.
 * `staging`+
  When content is approved for publication and is targeted for the next scheduled release, push it to the staging branch.
 The staging branch is the final opportunity to review the content and check that it’s ready to publish.
 Content stays in the staging branch only for the time it takes to verify it, after which a doc maintainer will push the entire branch to `vNext`
  * `vNext`+